zanata/zanata.github.io/download/index.md

  1. Modify the values for the following properties according to the database instance you have created for Zanata.
 If you are using MySQL as recommended, these are the only changes required.

-- `connection-url` This is the database location.
+- `connection-url`: This is the database location.
 By default it is configured to localhost, port 3306, and a schema named `'zanata'`.
-- `user-name` Database user name.
+- `user-name`: Database user name.
 This user name should have full table creation permissions on the database instance.
-- `password` Database password.
+- `password`: Database password.

 ## Configuring Zanata